Ben Selvin: Death

 Selvin died at his home at 112 Reni Road in Flower Hill, New York, on July 15, 1980.
-He was 82 years old at the time of his death, which had been caused by a heart attack.
+He was 82 years old at the time of his death, which was caused by a heart attack.

 Honours

 The Guinness Book of World Records states that Ben Selvin made a record 9,000 recordings as either a bandleader, violinist or recording manager from 1919 to 1966.
 The cumulative output of recorded songs credited to him over the decades has been estimated to total between 13,000–20,000 different titles.
 In recognition of his achievements, Selvin was awarded a gold disk by the Recording Industry Association of America (RIAA) in 1963.

 Selected discography

 Popular recordings from Selvin's extensive discography include: